What are tumor markers?

 - detect cancer that remains after treatment (residual disease) or that has returned after treatment

-Although an elevated level of a circulating tumor marker may suggest the presence of cancer, this alone is not enough to diagnose cancer.
+Although an elevated level of a circulating tumor marker may suggest the presence of cancer and can sometimes help to diagnose cancer, this alone is not enough to diagnose cancer.
 For example, noncancerous conditions can sometimes cause the levels of certain tumor markers to increase.
 In addition, not everyone with a particular type of cancer will have a higher level of a tumor marker associated with that cancer.
 Therefore, measurements of circulating tumor markers are usually combined with the results of other tests, such as biopsies or imaging, to diagnose cancer.

 Tumor markers may also be measured periodically during cancer therapy.
+Such “serial measurements,” which show how the level of a marker is changing over time, are usually more meaningful than a single measurement.
 For example, a decrease in the level of a circulating tumor marker may indicate that the cancer is responding to treatment, whereas an increasing or unchanged level may indicate that the cancer is not responding.

-Tumor tissue markers are found in the actual tumors themselves, typically in a sample of the tumor that is removed during a biopsy.
+Tumor tissue (or cell) markers are found in the actual tumors themselves, typically in a sample of the tumor that is removed during a biopsy.
 Tumor tissue markers are used to:

 - diagnose, stage, and/or classify cancer